 Modern Slavery Act Statement

-Dyson is a global technology company committed to conducting business in an ethical and environmentally responsible way.
-Dyson is headquartered in the UK and manufactures in Singapore, Malaysia and the Philippines.
+Dyson is a global group of technology companies* committed to conducting business in an ethical and environmentally responsible way.
+Dyson is headquartered in Singapore and manufactures products in Singapore, Malaysia and the Philippines.

 Dyson strongly believes that forced labour in any form is unacceptable.
-We recognise the complexity of this issue, especially in multi-tiered supply chains and we are committed to tackling these risks through strong policies, internal and independent audits, and supplier training.
+Dyson is committed to tackling this issue through strong policies, internal and independent audits, and supplier training.

-Dyson and its suppliers work to the Dyson Ethical and Environmental Code of Conduct which is based on International Labour Organisation standards and national laws.
-The Code of Conduct sets out Dyson's requirements in relation to labour practices, health and safety, responsible sourcing and environmental standards.
+Dyson and its suppliers work to the Dyson Ethical and Environmental Code of Conduct, an internal standard based on the International Labour Organisation’s standards and national laws.
+The Dyson Ethical and Environmental Code of Conduct sets out Dyson's requirements in relation to labour practices, health and safety, responsible sourcing and environmental standards for all its suppliers.

-Dyson has a dedicated Corporate Social Responsibility (CSR) team based in the UK, Malaysia and China.
-They work with suppliers through a combination of assessments using Sedex, an ethical database, supplier training and audits.
-Dyson uses information from Sedex risk assessments to help prioritise suppliers to audit.
-In addition to audits, Dyson operates a third party hotline for workers to raise any issues relating to working conditions.
-Audits are conducted by Dyson auditors or by independent CSR auditors.
+Dyson has a dedicated Corporate Social and Environmental Responsibility (“CSER”) team based in the UK, Malaysia, the Philippines and China.
+The CSER team work with suppliers through a combination of supplier training, audits and assessments using Sedex, an independent risk assessment and social compliance platform.
+Dyson uses information from Sedex risk assessments for forced labour, social and ethics compliance to help prioritise suppliers to audit.
+The audits are conducted by Dyson auditors or by independent auditors from Verité, a non-profit organisation.
 To fully understand the working environment in a supplier facility, the auditors interview a cross-section of the supplier’s workforce without management present to ensure that interviewee’s responses are not adversely influenced.
+In addition to the audits, Dyson operates a third party hotline for workers to raise any issues relating to working conditions.

-Since the release of Dyson’s first Modern Slavery Act statement in 2017, Dyson has carried out the following activities to further advance its efforts in addressing modern slavery and human trafficking risks in its supply chain:
+Since the release of Dyson’s first Modern Slavery Act statement in 2017, Dyson has carried out the following activities to further address modern slavery and human trafficking risks in its supply chain:

-- Worked in partnership with non-profit organisation Verité to audit, review policies and train suppliers in Malaysia and the Philippines on forced labour risks.
+- Worked in partnership with Verité to audit, review policies and train suppliers in Malaysia and the Philippines on forced labour risks.

 Dyson remains dedicated to continuing efforts to address forced labour and human trafficking risks in its supply chain.